 In queue scheduling, the messages are sent in queues strictly following the priority order from high to low (Queue 7 > Queue 6 > ... > Queue 0).
 When the queue with higher priority is empty, messages in the queue with lower priority are sent.
 You can put critical service messages into the queues with higher priority and put non-critical service messages (such as E-mail) into the queues with lower priority.
-In this way, critical service messages are sent preferentially, and non-critical service messages are not sent.
+In this way, critical service messages are sent preferentially, and non-critical service messages are sent when the critical service messages are not sent.